nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/01-introduction.md

 ### Contact us

 We are keen to keep expanding the scope of Nextstrain and empowering other researchers to better analyse and understand their data.
-Please don't hesitate to [get in touch with us](mailto:hello@nextstrain.org) if you have any questions or comments.
+Please [get in touch with us](mailto:hello@nextstrain.org) if you have any questions or comments.

 ### Publication